Linda Moore (businesswoman): Post-White House and TechNet

-In 2001, following her tenure in the White House, Moore joined the staff of Indiana Senator Evan Bayh, at the time a leading force for moderate and centrist Democrats, serving as his senior advisor until 2011.
+In 2001, following her tenure in the White House, Moore joined the staff of Indiana Senator Evan Bayh, at the time a leading force for moderate and centrist Democrats, as his senior advisor until 2011.
 Her influence in that capacity extended to both his political dealings in Congress and his chairmanship of the Democratic Leadership Council.

-She was recruited by John Kerry's 2004 presidential campaign to serve as political director for John Edwards, Kerry's running mate.
+She was recruited by John Kerry's 2004 presidential campaign as political director for John Edwards, Kerry's running mate.
 In 2008, she was brought on to Hillary Clinton's campaign as a senior advisor and director of congressional affairs.

 In the fall of 2011, Moore was named a resident fellow at Harvard Institute of Politics (IOP), where she led a weekly seminar on the decline of centrists and the increase of polarization in both parties and its impact on policy and politics.
-Moore then served on Harvard IOP's Fellows Alumni Advisory Council.
+Moore then was on Harvard IOP's Fellows Alumni Advisory Council.
 In March 2012, Moore was appointed by then-Secretary of State Hillary Clinton to the U.S. National Commission for the United Nations Education, Science and Cultural Organization (UNESCO).

 In February 2014, Moore was named president and CEO of TechNet, a technology based advocacy group backing the interests of companies such as Microsoft, Google, and Apple.
 In May 2014, Moore was named to the board of the Women's High-Tech Coalition, a non-partisan organization of women technology executives.
 In 2015, she was included in FedScoop's list of Top 50 Women in Technology.
 In 2016, Wired listed her as one of a new class of tech insiders in the political elite with great influence in the 2016 presidential election.

 Moore is an advocate of increasing women's access to and representation in STEM related fields, and has written that the acceptance and inclusion of computer science in secondary schooling curricula is integral in maintaining the United States' competitiveness, as well as ensuring that such curricula are open and available to women and other demographics that remain underrepresented in those fields.